mbaityje/STRUCTURAL-GLASS/readme.md

 cd ./THERMALIZE/script
 # arguments: <T-list> <N-list> <thermostat-list>
 bash CalculateNoiseCorrelations.sh "5.0 1.0" "1080" "NVT"

-# Some options can be given

-# maxtime: reduces the total integration time to maxtime

-# shiftCFP: if not set, nothing happens.
-If set to anything, shifts CFP so that it is zero at the origin.

-# softening: if not set, nothing happens.
-If set to anything, introduces a damping term in CFP and CFF so that they are smaller at high times where the signal-to-noise ratio is low.

-maxtime=0.9 shiftCFP=1 softening=1 bash CalculateNoiseCorrelations.sh "5.0 1.0" "1080" "NVT"

 cd -
 ```
+Some options can be given to the script:

+- `maxtime`: reduces the total integration time to maxtime

+- `shiftCFP`: if not set, nothing happens.
+If set to anything, sets to zero the first point of CFP, since C<sup>FP</sup>(t=0)=0

+- `softening`: if not set, nothing happens.
+If set to anything, introduces a damping term in CFP and CFF so that they are smaller at high times where the signal-to-noise ratio is low.

+- `tstar`: the non-selfconsistent integration is truncated at tstar (choose tstar so that it is the time after which the kernels are only noise)

+For example one can launch in the following way:

+`maxtime=0.9 shiftCFP=1 softening=1 bash CalculateNoiseCorrelations.sh "5.0 1.0" "1080" "NVT"`

 ### Yet not implemented
 These are likely the next steps in the code development: